In the space between chaos and shape there was another chance.

 To dare is to lose one’s footing momentarily.
 To not dare is to lose oneself.

 This is the Vedic directive: leap.

 Before we learn to meditate, we know ourselves only as our thoughts and our feelings.
 From this identity, our choices will be those which feed the ego, choices which will lead us solely toward individual comfort or away from individual discomfort.
-We will be guessing what is right, or deciding based on opinions–of ourselves, our family, our religion, our philosophy.
+We will be guessing what is right, or deciding based on opinions and ideas–of ourselves, our family, our religion, our philosophy.
 Some choices we make will be right, of course, at least to some extent; but still they will be choices, and sometimes we will just have to guess.
 It’s a gamble.
 Sometimes we will win, but also, sometimes we will lose.

 We leap.
 We take care of the forward movement.
 We let nature take care of where we land.

 And if we don’t like where we’ve landed, we simply leap again.

 Today I will do at least one thing, however small, that feels like the right thing to do, even if it makes no sense.
 Perhaps especially if it makes no sense.